AtomicSmash/ultimate-mailchimp-plugin/readme.md

 ## Upcoming features

+- [ ] Bulk sync users from WordPress to MailChimp
-- Send transactional info with purchases
+- [ ] Send transactional info with purchases
-  - Sync products / store information
+  - [ ] Sync products / store information
-- Add shortcode and snippet for loading the signup form
+- [ ] Add shortcode and snippet for loading the signup form
-- Seperate dev (monolog) requirements inside composer file
+- [ ] Seperate dev (monolog) requirements inside composer file
+- [ ] Add `user_register` : This is a global hook that is fired when a user is created inside WordPress.
+This means it's fired from the frontend registration form, backend user addition screen, any plugin or custom script used to register users and almost anything in between.